Bone Density Scan (cont.)

 Why is BMD measurement important?

 Determining a person's BMD helps a doctor decide if a person is at increased risk for osteoporosis-related fracture.
 The purpose of BMD testing is to help predict the risk of future fracture so that the treatment program can be optimized.
 The information from a BMD is used to aid a decision as to whether nonprescription and/or prescription medicine therapy is needed to help reduce the risk of fracture.
 Additionally, if a patient has a fracture or is planning orthopedic surgery, a diagnosis of osteoporosis might affect the surgical plan.
 A fracture that could potentially heal in a cast with normal bone mass might require either a longer period of casting or even surgery if the patient has osteoporosis.
+Sometimes spinal surgeons treat patients with low bone density with bone building medication prior to surgery in order to improve the surgical outcome of bone that is operated on.

 Get tips and advances in treatment.